Relayyl6/New-RUST-COHORT-Assignment/Assignment_FOUR/readme.md

+prompt for Assignment four
+build a working command line calculator capable of doing cgpa calculations

+prompt for Assignment five

-2. write a rust program that
+. write a rust program that
     * Asks a user how many students are in the class (min of 10)
     * For each user, prompt them to give their name and score
     * For loop to process each student score